dglib/yamls/README.md

-# yamls
+# YAML's
-A collection of easy docker demo's
+A collection of easy docker demo's for Swarm & Kubernetes